 Workers' Comp: Employers' Responsibilities

+When a worker is injured, his or her claim is filed with the insurance company (or self-insuring employer), which pays medical and disability benefits according to a state-approved formula.
 Unless they fall within limited, exempt categories, employers without workers' compensation insurance are subject to fines, criminal prosecution, and civil liability.

 - Criminal prosecution;

 - Personal liability of the employer for any workers' compensation benefits due injured workers; and,

 - An employee's exercising the option to sue the employer rather than file a compensation claim.

 In addition to providing workers' compensation coverage, in most states, employers must perform some, if not all, of the following duties:

 - Post a notice of compliance with workers' compensation laws in a conspicuous place at each job site;

 - Provide immediate emergency medical treatment for employees who sustain on-the-job injuries;

 - Furnish further medical attention if an injured worker is unable to select a doctor or advises the employer in writing of a desire not to do so;

 - Complete a report of the injury and mail it to the nearest workers' compensation board office.
 A copy of the report should also be mailed to the employer's insurance company.
 An employer who refuses or neglects to make an injury report may be guilty of a misdemeanor, punishable by a fine;